AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/InternalElementIDInInternalLinkReference.md

 CAEXPathBuilder.InternalElementIDInInternalLinkReference Method
 ===============================================================
-AutomationML 2.1 APIGets the InternalElement ID from a reference defined in an InternalLink object.
+Gets the InternalElement ID from a reference defined in an InternalLink object.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)